-Students regularly ask me what gear, website company, apps and travel cards I recommend when they begin their careers so I thought I thought I would post a list.
+Students and new faculty regularly ask me what gear, website company, apps and travel cards I recommend when they begin their careers so I thought I thought I would post a list.
 I’ll keep adding to it as I think of more useful items.
-And full disclosure: some of these links are referrals and I may receive a small commission.
-For example, I’ll receive a small account credit if you sign up for a domain and website using the Dreamhost link below.
+And full disclosure: some of these links are referrals and I may receive a commission.
+For example, I’ll receive a small account credit if you sign up for a domain and website using the link below.

 - Backblaze Computer Back-up: Back-up your computer for $5 a month.